Corporate Licence Terms and Conditions (20210301)

 13.1 Where the supply of Newspapers is specified in the Term Sheet the provisions of this clause 13 shall apply.

 13.3 Title to, and responsibility for, the Newspapers (but not the IPRs in the content of the Newspaper) shall pass from FT to the Client upon delivery of the Newspapers to the Delivery Agent by FT.
+Client shall notify the FT of any non-delivery of any Newspapers within 30 days.

 13.4 The Client shall ensure that the Delivery Agent is granted sufficient access to the pre-agreed delivery address for the purpose of delivering the Newspapers.